Â

 Learn moreWhen Risk Enters The Room

-Risk Enters the Room focuses on practical guidance for moments when a client admits active substance use and abstinence doesn’t feel realistic.
+Practical guidance for assessing risk when a client admits active substance use and abstinence doesn’t feel realistic.
 It helps clinicians respond ethically, reduce panic, and support safer, more effective care.

 Learn more